ArchismanKarmakar/business-website-diversion2021/README.md

 ## This project is for getting a hotel business ready website similar to ITC Hotels website.
 So, let's get started.
 It will be a very good practice.
 So, let's begin!

+## About this project.
+#### This will be a complete business ready Hotel website using MERN stack.
+It is quite similar to ITC Hotels.

 ## ⭐ How to get started?

 You can refer to the following articles on the basics of Git and Github and also contact the Project Mentors, in case you are stuck: